 —The New York Times Book Review

-AN INTERVIEW WITH JACKI LYDEN
+A CONVERSATION WITH JACKI LYDEN

 With your talent for writing I’m surprised you didn’t become a print journalist.
 Is there something about radio—its anonymity, perhaps—that draws you to that medium?